wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

     PROTIP: Tenant Type "Azure Active Directory" by itself is actually "B2B" = Business to (2) Business.
 "B2C" means Business to (2) Consumers, or connection to External Identities on LinkedIn, Google, Facebook, etc.

-1. Cancel out by searching for AAD again.
+1. Cancel out by searching for AAD/Entra again.

     Various roles can be can be defined for a tenant - LIMIT: Up to 2,000 roles per individual tenant.